honeytoast/BobaRecDiscordBot/README.md

-# SampleDiscordBot-Python
+# BobaRec-DiscordBot
-A simple Discord bot written in Python, which also provides random boba drink recommendations.
+A simple Discord bot written in Python, which speaks like my cat and also provides random boba drink recommendations.

 ## Requirements
 1. A Discord Bot - you can create one for free through the [developer portal](https://discord.com/developers/applications) by creating a new application